Indirection: Overview

 (6) It is easier to move a problem around (for example, by moving the problem to a different part of the overall network architecture) than it is to solve it.

 (6a) (corollary).
 It is always possible to add another level of indirection.

 Object-oriented programming makes use of indirection extensively, a simple example being dynamic dispatch.
 Higher-level examples of indirection are the design patterns of the proxy and the proxy server.
 Delegation is another classic example of an indirection pattern.
 In strongly typed interpreted languages with dynamic data types, most variable references require a level of indirection: first the type of the variable is checked for safety, and then the pointer to the actual value is dereferenced and acted on.

-Recursive data types are usually implemented using indirection, because otherwise if a value of a data type can contain the entirety of another value of the same data type, there is no limit to the size a value of this data type could need.